anoma/namada-interface/apps/faucet/README.md

 ## Local Development

-In `apps/faucet`, you can run the following scripts to run locally:
+In `apps/faucet`, you can issue the following command to run the Faucet app locally in development mode:

 ```bash
 yarn dev